andyatkinson/rideshare/README.md

 ## Development Guides

-In addition to this Readme, [Development Guides](https://github.com/andyatkinson/development_guides) go into greater depth for Rideshare.
+In addition to this Readme, [Development Guides](https://github.com/andyatkinson/development_guides) go into greater depth for setting up your machine for Rideshare development.

+For Guides specific to this repo, check [Guides](/GUIDES.md).

 ## Data Load